What should we do while we are in Nashville?

 Most of the above events and activities can be enjoyed any time of year.

-These things are seasonal:
+The following things are purely seasonal:

 Nashville Sounds Baseball – The Triple-A affiliate of the Milwaukee Brewers, and a minor league baseball team of the Pacific Coast League (PCL).